EliteTK/vav/README.md

 Quick Run-down
 --------------
-Copy vec.c and vec.h into your project, use vec(your, vector, here) to create a new vector, this returns a float pointer, this is to use array indices with the vectors.
+Copy vec.c and vec.h into your project, use vec(your, vector, here) to create a new vector, this returns a float pointer, this is to allow the use of array indices with the vectors.

 `vec_cross` and `vec_dot` should be self explanatory for anyone who knows anything about vectors (`vec_cross` only works on vec3).
 They both take two